Mid-America Reformed Seminary seeks to glorify God in every aspect of its community life.

-The Seminary ministers to each student’s unique situation and enfolds students and their families into the community of believers:
+The Seminary ministers to your unique situation and enfolds you and your family into the community of believers through:

-- Special opportunities for students’ wives to get to know other women of the Seminary community.
+Special opportunities for students’ spouses to get to know each other in the Seminary community.

 Since worship is a primary obligation as well as a great joy, morning chapel services are a priority.
 Chapel sessions include prayer, praise, and meditation on God’s Word.